 The Institute of International Finance (IIF) reports that the ratio of world debt to GDP (red line on Figure 12) has been falling since 2016.
 This falling ratio of debt to GDP no doubt contributes to the low-priced energy problem with which energy producers are now struggling.

-Non-debt promises of many types can also have an impact (including ones not listed on Figure 9) on energy prices, but it is beyond the scope of this article to discuss their impact.
+Non-debt promises of many types can also have an impact on energy prices, but it is beyond the scope of this article to discuss their impact.
 Some examples of non-debt promises are shown on Figure 9.

 The world economy seems to be running out of truly productive uses for debt.
 There are investments available, but the rate of return is very low.
 The lack of investments with adequate return is a significant part of what is preventing the economy from being able to support higher interest rates.